urgeiolabs/eslint-config-versus/README.md

 # Versus JavaScript/ReactJS Style Guide

 >> /o/ |o| \o\

 >> Note: Not all rules are listed here just the important parts.
 Please refer to .eslintrc.js

 >> Anyone up for making the badge?

+Legend:

-* - Still open for discussion
+  - * = Still open for discussion

 ## Table of Contents